aileftech/wikiwho/README.md

 **6.** If an empty `data/index` directory isn't already present (it should've been created by the previous steps), create it.
 Then run `java -jar wikiwho.jar -l data/index`.
 This will build the Lucene index from the data in MongoDB and it should be relatively fast, at least compared to the previous steps.

 It's now possible to start the web server.
-Create `config` directory where the runnable JAR is located and a `server.conf` file in it.
-Set the following properties inside the file:
+There exists a `config/server.conf` file where you can set the server port (default 8080):

 ```
 server.port = $PORT  # Port the web server is listening on